boowangoo/pdf_booklet_script/readme.md

-A script I wrote for printing PDF textbooks in folios for bookbinding.
+A script I wrote for printing PDF textbooks in folio for bookbinding.

 Usage
 ```